All of Orbán's MPs back Sweden's Nato entry

 That was enough to "portray it as a victory at home which is what matters to him", Shea said.

-And if Fidesz MPs appeared "defeated" on Monday to Vadai, from the opposition Democratic Coalition party, then the subdued atmosphere might have been due to their apathy rather than their low morale.
+And if Fidesz MPs appeared "defeated" on Monday to Vadai, from the opposition Democratic Coalition party, then the subdued atmosphere might have been due to their apathy rather than low morale.

 "Fidesz have a supermajority, so the right to pass any legislation they want.
 Everyone else is just there for show," said László Nagy.